HH Dalai Lama & Golden Temple Tour

 Services of Local Agent & Tour Guide

-Services of a local agent in all major cities and an English speaking guide during city sightseeing & park ride with English speaking naturalist.
+Services of a local agent in all major cities and an English-speaking guide during city sightseeing & park rides with English-speaking naturalists.

 All applicable taxes and service charges.

-Golden Temple in Amritsar, Wagah Border witness the Flag retreat ceremony between Indian & Pak army.
+Golden Temple Tour in Amritsar, Wagah Border witness the Flag retreat ceremony between Indian & Pak army.

-Dalai Lama Monastery in Dharamsala, Hindu culture in Kangra Valley & visit some heritage village.
+Dalai Lama Monastery in Dharamsala, Hindu culture in Kangra Valley & visit some heritage villages.
 Rickshaw Ride at Old Delhi, Joy ride at Kangra Joginder Nagar, Yoga at Rishikesh.